-Godstone Farm E Coli 0157 – Resolution of Cases before the High Court, London | Fieldfisher
+Godstone Farm E Coli O157 – Resolution of Cases before the High Court, London | Fieldfisher

 Skip to main content

-The Godstone Farm E Coli 0157 outbreak in 2009 was the largest outbreak of E Coli 0157 as a result of a visit to a petting farm in the UK.
-Some 93 people were found to have been exposed to the bacteria and a lot of those were young children.
-The young children exposed to this bacteria suffered devastating consequences that became apparent over the days following their summer trip to Godstone farm.
+The young children exposed suffered devastating consequences that became apparent over the days following their summer trip to Godstone farm.
 Of the 93 exposed, 17 went on to develop Haemolytic Uraemic Syndrome (HUS).
 This is a very serious illness which can be fatal.
-The bacteria attacks the kidneys, causing renal failure and then if not carefully managed will go on to cause brain damage and finally death.
+The bacteria attacks the kidneys, causing renal failure and then unless carefully managed will go on to cause brain damage and finally death.

 Many very young children found themselves on dialysis, gravely ill.
-Evelina Children's Hospital in particular was inundated with children who were suffering the very serious effects of exposure to this bacteria.
+Evelina children's hospital in particular was inundated with children who were suffering the very serious effects of exposure to this bacteria.

 Prof George Griffin, professor of infectious diseases at St George's, University of London, led an independent inquiry in June 2010.

 The inquiry's report stated that dozens of cases at Godstone could have been prevented if authorities had taken the outbreak more seriously and acted earlier.
-It noted that the farm itself showed little evidence that it appreciated their vital role in reducing the risk of exposure, something that was particularly surprising given that the farm had suffered an earlier outbreak of E Coli 0157 in 2000.
+It noted that the farm itself showed little evidence that it appreciated their vital role in reducing the risk of exposure, something that was particularly surprising given that the farm had suffered an earlier outbreak of E Coli O157 in 2000.

 The cases before the Court today are to approve the settlements in respect of 10 of the most seriously injured children.
 All have suffered greatly and all appreciate they carry a lifelong risk that they may suffer further illness and in particular renal failure.
 Part of the funds being made available now are to allow the children to be reviewed on an annual basis and to look for warning signs of kidney failure.